MihaiAC/miscellaneous-projects/django_exploration/django_notes/Two Scoops.md

 Keep logic out of urls.py.
 Keep business logic out of Views.
 Put it into model methods, manager methods and general utility helpers instead.
 Use URL namespaces (`tastings:detail`, not `tastings_detail`)

+### Ch.9 - FBV Best practices ###
+Class-agnostic functionality.
+E.g: checking a user's permissions.
+Can transform them into decorators sometimes.
+Impose a hard limit on how many decorators your views can have.
+No CBVs guide - a lot of good points: https://spookylukey.github.io/django-views-the-right-way/dependency-injection.html